 Now you can see the contents of the message that the trojan is mailing to the attacker.
-As highlighted on this slide, the message includes the victim's Windows Live Messenger username and password.
-We also see that the exfiltrated data is directed to "mastercleanex@gmail.com".
+As highlighted on this slide, the message includes the victim's Messenger username and password.

 Mold the environment based on the observations to evoke new behavior.

-- Add services gradually, as you learn what the specimen wants. - If you give too much at once, you lose cause-effect insights. - Repeat until no interesting discoveries.
+- Add services gradually, as you learn what the specimen wants. - If you give too much at once, you lose causeeffect insights. - Repeat until no interesting discoveries.